prichterich/GPS-Speedreader/README.md

 ## Recent Changes

-### Version 2.2.4
+### Version 3.0.1

--   Improved drawing of speeds when comparing tracks with different data rates
--   Polar plot improvements
--   Bug fixes
+-   Support posting of results from Garmin 255 and 255 Music watches to the GPS Team Challenge (if recorded with correct settings)
+-   Improvements for analysing files in FIT format that address specific "peculiarities" in Garmin FIT files
+-   Turn analysis improvements for foiling (set exit length, eliminate overlapping turns)
+-   New option to draw positional speeds (requires "Show expert menu items and columns" to be selected in the Preferences)

-For changes in older versions, please read the [change log](CHANGELOG.md)
+For additional details and changes in older versions, please read the [change log](CHANGELOG.md)